rnbabu/FakeNewsDetector/README.md

 get tavily API key from  https://app.tavily.com/ and past it in .env file

+- if you want to use local model download Ollama and pull the required models like llama3.2:3b, llama3.1:8b..etc, the code is Ollama ready

 - Change the model info as required in fact_check_agent.py

 Run the app: